SEA Games: Singapore complete swimming relay sweep with men's 4x100m medley gold

 The time was also a new national and SEA Games record, smashing the previous mark set by the Singapore team in the 2015 edition of the meet.

-For the second successive SEA Games, Singapore has won all six relay gold at the swimming competition.
+For the second successive SEA Games, Singapore have won all six relay gold at the swimming competition.

 The swimmers came out tops in the men's and women's 4x100m freestyle, 4x200m freestlyle and 4x100m medley at both the 2015 and 2017 editions.